Skip to main content

 4. Intimate Micro-Weddings

 The trend toward smaller, more intimate weddings has changed photography approaches.
 With fewer guests, photographers can focus more on detail shots, intimate moments between the couple, and creative environmental portraits.
-This allows for more artistic freedom and deeper storytelling within a smaller scope.

 5. Sustainable Wedding Photography